jdserenity/jdserenity.github.io/2023-08-07-post-woke-society.md

 So since the movie didn't give us any leads, let's make our own: What are some archetypes that men can model themselves after that are strong, powerful, dignified, respectable, and an optimal use of our "god-given" traits (testosterone, logical function, etc.), that are at the same time positive towards others, constructive, productive, and generally a good thing for the people, the world, and the universe?

 I'm grateful to be a part of this conversation, and I hope this dissection brought you closer to your goals!
-Thank God, long live democracy, and Barbie movie, <em>highly</em> recommended. -- J.D.
+Thank God, long live democracy, and Barbie movie <em>highly</em> recommended. -- J.D.